ArcNLET-Py/ArcNLET-Py/docs/UserManual/lakeshoeexample.rst

 Open ArcGIS Pro
 """""""""""""""

-1. Ensure you have completed all the steps in Section 3.2 for installing ArcGIS Pro before continuing.
+1. Ensure you have completed all the steps for installing ArcGIS Pro before continuing.

    a.
 ArcGIS Pro must be installed, and the ArcNLET-Py repository
       [Download ZIP] file from GitHub must be saved on your local or